mknparreira/nodeeats/mongodb/docs/mongodb.md

 **Key Fields**:

-- categoryNumber: Unique identifier for the category (ObjectId).
+- `categoryNumber`: Unique identifier for the category.
-- name: Name of the category (must be unique).
+- `name`: Category´s name.
-- slug: URL-friendly version of the category name (must be unique).
+- `slug`: URL-friendly version of the category name.
-- description: (Optional) Textual description of the category.
+- `description`: Description of the category.

-- createdAt: Timestamp for when the category was created.
+## restaurants

+Maintains information about restaurants, including their profiles, contact details, and operational status.

+**Key Fields**:

-- updatedAt: Timestamp for the last time the category was updated (nullable).
+- `restaurantNumber`: Unique identifier for the restaurant.
+- `name`: Restaurant´s name.
+- `categories`: List of categories the restaurant belongs.
+- `status`: Current status (e.g., open or closed).

 ## menus

-Stores the menu items for each restaurant, including details such as pricing and availability.
+Stores the list of menu items for each restaurant, including details such as pricing, availability, and categorization.

 **Key Fields**:

-- menuId: Unique identifier for the menu item.
+- `menuNumber`: Unique identifier for the menu.
-- restaurantId: Reference to the associated restaurant.
+- `restaurantNumber`: Reference to the associated restaurant.
+- `items`: Array of items belonging to the menu.
+Each item includes:
+  - `itemNumber`: Unique identifier for the item within the menu.
+  - `name`: Menu´s name.
-- name: Name of the menu item.
+  - `price`: Price of the item.
-- price: Price of the item.
+  - `description`: Description of the item.
+  - `isAvailable`: Indicates if the item is currently available.
+  - `categoryNumber`: Category to which the item belongs.

 ## orders